Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

-\begin{proof} Without loss of generality, we may assume that $\mathcal{E}$ is reflexive, $p$-isogeny this is always true by the proof of Corollary \ref{cor:Perf_cris}.
-In particular, we want to show there is no harm in replacing $\mathcal{E}$ by its reflexive hull $\mathcal{E}^{\vee \vee}$, as the kernel and cokernel of the canonical map $\mathcal{E} \to \mathcal{E}^{\vee \vee}$ are $p$-power torsion and hence their syntomic cohomology is as well.
+\begin{proof} Without loss of generality, we may assume that $\mathcal{E}$ is reflexive: up to $p$-isogeny this is always possible by the proof of Corollary \ref{cor:Perf_cris}.
+Indeed, replacing $\mathcal{E}$ by its reflexive hull $\mathcal{E}^{\vee\vee}$ does not change the claim, since the kernel and cokernel of $\mathcal{E}\to \mathcal{E}^{\vee\vee}$ are $p$-power torsion, and hence their syntomic cohomology is $p$-power torsion as well.